digitalbaban/Yogic-FRT-Final-project/README.md

-Here I have created a website of Yoga coaching classes for students.
+Here I have created a website of Yoga  classes for people of india.

 ##My website URL Link- https://blue-stone-0e6754610.1.azurestaticapps.net/